Caution: This website includes images and names of deceased people that may cause distress to Aboriginal and Torres Strait Islander peoples.

-Free exhibition app
+Free Art of Science app

-A companion book, The Art of Science: Nicolas Baudin’s Voyagers 1800–1804, edited by Jean Fornasiero, Lindl Lawton and John West-Sooby is also available for $39.95 at the Museum Shop.
+A companion book, The Art of Science: Nicolas Baudin’s Voyagers 1800–1804, edited by Jean Fornasiero, Lindl Lawton and John West-Sooby is available for $39.95 at the Museum Shop.

 About the expedition

 Baudin's expedition embodied the Enlightenment’s hunger for knowledge.
-National Museum curator Cheryl Crilly writes for The Museum magazine about the remarkable works created by Baudin’s artists, Charles-Alexandre Lesueur and Nicolas-Martin Petit, and what they reveal about the sense of wonder that this strange ‘new’ world inspired.
+National Museum curator Cheryl Crilly wrote for The Museum magazine about the remarkable works created by Baudin’s artists, Charles-Alexandre Lesueur and Nicolas-Martin Petit, and what they reveal about the sense of wonder that this strange ‘new’ world inspired.